Klopp: 'Liverpool in talks over new Can deal'

 The Germany international, whose deal expires in June 2018, has become a key figure at Anfield this season, making 37 appearances in all competitions.

-Can has scored five goals in the Premier League this campaign, the pick of which was a specular bicycle kick to seal a 1-0 victory at Watford on Monday.
+Can has scored five goals in the Premier League this campaign, the pick of which was a spectacular bicycle kick to seal a 1-0 victory at Watford on Monday.

 Klopp told reporters on Friday: "It's no secret how much I like Emre.
 And he likes the club.
 We're in talks, there is no pressure, all is good.